openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `client_id_scheme`:
 : OPTIONAL.
 JSON String identifying the Client Identifier scheme.
 The value range defined by this specification is `pre-registered`, `redirect_uri`, `entity_id`, `did`.
 If omitted, the default value is `pre-registered`.

+# Verifier Attestation JWTs {#verifier_attestation_jwt}

+The Verifier Attestation JWT is a JWT especially designed to allow Verifiers to authenticate towards a Wallet in a secure and flexible manner.
+This JWT MUST contain the following claims:

+* `iss`: the issuer of the Verifier Attestation
+* `sub`: the Client Identifier of the Verifier
+* `exp`: expiration of the Verifier Attestation
+* `cnf`: This claim determines a public key for whichs corresponding private key the Verifier MUST proof possession of when presenting the Verifier Attestation JWT.
+This additional security measure allows the Verifier to obtain a Verifier Attestion JWT from a trusted issuer and use it for a long time independent of that issuer without the risk of an advisary impersonating the Verifier by replaying a captured attestation.

+The Verifier Attestation JWT MAY contain all claims as defined in [@!RFC7591].

+Verifier Attestation JWTs compliant with this specification MUST use the media type `application/va+jwt` as defined in (#va_media_type).

+A Verifier Attestation JWT MUST set the `typ` JOSE header to `va+jwt`.

+The Verifier Attestation JWT MAY be conveyed in the header of a JWS signed object (JOSE header).
+For this purpose, this specification defines the following header claim:

+* `va`: This JOSE header MUST contain a Verifier Attestation JWT in compact serialization.

 # Implementation Considerations